Zewen-Liu/MASC-Unit/README.md

-# MASC: Spin Your Kernel!
+# MASC - Multi Angle and Scale Convolution
- **Original title**: MASC - Multi Angle and Scale Convolution
+Spin Your Kernel!

 The work was published on MICCAI 2021 main conference.